Win the Digital Shelf — watch the on-demand webinar on share of shelf & pricing intelligence · 17 min

 Phase 1: Intelligence and Target Identification

 The first step is strategic prioritization.
 Not every competitor is a valuable target.
-Create a matrix to evaluate your competitors based on their market share, audience overlap, and—most importantly—their vulnerabilities.
+Create a matrix to evaluate your competitors based on their market share, audience overlap, share of search analytics and—most importantly—their vulnerabilities.
 A large competitor with poor customer service reviews might be a more lucrative target than a smaller one with a stellar reputation.

-This is where competitor tracking with 42Signals becomes indispensable, moving you from assumptions to data-driven insights.
+This is where competitor price monitoring with 42Signals becomes indispensable, moving you from assumptions to data-driven insights.

 Above the Fold